 - general terms and conditions, for example information on complaints procedures

 You should give your customer a (paper) copy or confirmation of the travel agreement.

 Do you or your customer want to change the travel agreement?
 The following rules apply:

-- If your customers want to change the agreement, they bear the associated costs.
+- If your customer wants to change the agreement, you may refuse.
+If you do accept, you may ask the customer to bear the associated costs.

-- If you want to make radical changes, your customer is not obligated to simply accept these.
-In the least favourable circumstances, your customers are entitled to a refund of the travel costs and to compensation.
+- If you want to make radical changes (for example travelling 2 days later than agreed), your customer does not have to simply accept these.
+Your customers may be entitled to a refund of the travel costs and to compensation.

 - If you want to make a minor change, your customer may reject it.
 They can only do so if this causes them inconvenience.
 For example, if they miss an excursion because of a change in departure time.